 Patients who require central venous catheters for a long period of time may receive a PICC (Peripherally Inserted Central Catheter).
 A PICC is a central line that is inserted through a peripheral vein and advanced until the tip is in a central vein.
 They are usually inserted in the inside of the arm at the elbow.
 A PICC is more comfortable for the patient and usually lasts longer than a regular central venous catheter.
-Because they are usually inserted in the radiology department, consent is needed before a PICC line is inserted.
+A PICC may be inserted in the radiology department or by a PICC nurse at the bedside.
+A consent is needed before a PICC line is inserted.